zalando/nakadi/README.md

 ## Quickstart

 You can run the project locally using [Docker](https://www.docker.com/).
+Note that Nakadi requires very recent versions of docker and docker-compose.
+See [Dependencies](#dependencies) for more information.

 ### Running a Server